Mold Removal Services

 - Culture Sampling: Most molds will not grow on a culture not matter how hard you try.
 Culture sampling is made up by introducing a sample of the mold from your home or business onto the sample itself, closing the cassette and using a laboratory to identify any grown species within a given timeframe.
 The mold growing on the sink cabinet in your bathroom is almost certainly not growing on the same material as what is in the culture.

-Master Certified and built from concept to performance. iDry Columbus – Certified Water Damage Cleanup is available 24 hours day in response to any emergency water damage situation you find your home or business in.
+Master Certified and built from concept to performance. iDry Columbus – Certified Damage Cleanup is available 24 hours day in response to any emergency water and mold damage situation you find your home or business in.

 Avoiding preferred relationships with insurance carriers and foregoing discounted rates and agreements in exchange for property damage claims allows us to service only our client.
 Every service we can provide is proudly backed and guaranteed for as long as you own your home or business.